Short-maturity options on realized variance in local-stochastic volatility models: Introduction

 \subsection{Summary of the paper}

-To the best of our knowledge, the short-maturity asymptotics for variance options has never been rigorously studied in the past, although it is noted that the variance options under (standard) stochastic volatility models are equivalent to Asian options under local volatility models in \cite{PZAsian}; we will further elaborate this observation in Section~\ref{sec:local:stoch:vol}.

-In this paper, we will focus on studying the short-maturity asymptotics for variance options in local-stochastic volatility models; see Section~\ref{sec:local:stoch:vol} for the definition of the underlying model and Section~\ref{sec:main:results} for the main results.

-In particular, we will study the short-maturity asymptotics for OTM variance options in Section~\ref{sec:OTM}.
-We will show that by using large deviations theory, the leading-order term in the short-maturity asymptotics for OTM variance options can be formulated as a two-dimensional variational problem.
+The outline of the paper is as follows.
+In Section~\ref{sec:local:stoch:vol} we introduce the model for the underlying and specify technical assumptions on the model parameters.
+Section~\ref{sec:main:results} contains the main results.
+The short-maturity asymptotics for OTM variance options are given in Section~\ref{sec:OTM}.
+We show that by using large deviations theory, the leading-order term in the short-maturity asymptotics for OTM variance options can be formulated as a two-dimensional variational problem.
 In Section~\ref{sec:variational} we discuss the solution of this variational problem.
 For the particular case when the Brownian noises in the asset price dynamics and the volatility process are uncorrelated, we solve the variational problem for the rate function explicitly by reducing it to a one-dimensional optimization problem.
-The argument of this optimization problem includes the rate function for short-maturity Asian options under local volatility models that was obtained in \cite{PZAsian}.
+The argument of this optimization problem includes the rate function for short-maturity Asian options under local volatility models obtained in \cite{PZAsian}.
 For the correlated case, we obtain upper and lower bounds for the solution of the variational problem.
 In Section~\ref{sec:perfect}, we solve the variational problem for perfectly correlated and anti-correlated asset and volatility.
-Finally, in Section~\ref{sec:expansion:around:ATM}, we give an explicit result for the rate function of the variance options in an expansion in log-strike, which is convenient for use for practical applications.
-In Section~\ref{sec:ATM}, further short-maturity asymptotics results are obtained when the variance options are at-the-money (ATM).
+In Section~\ref{sec:expansion:around:ATM}, we give an explicit result for the rate function of the variance options in an expansion in log-moneyness, which is convenient for use in practical applications.
+Finally, in Section~\ref{sec:ATM}, further short-maturity asymptotics results are obtained when the variance options are at-the-money (ATM).

-Section~\ref{sec:appl} discusses the application of the asymptotic results to pricing variance options in the local-stochastic volatility model, and presents numerical tests in a model with bounded local volatility.
+Section~\ref{sec:appl} discusses the application of the asymptotic results to pricing variance options in the local-stochastic volatility model.
+Numerical tests of the asymptotic results are presented.
+For the uncorrelated case $\rho=0$ we compare the expansion in log-moneyness with an exact solution of the variational problem.
+The expansion is also tested by comparing with general bounds, and by comparing with Monte Carlo simulations in a model with bounded local volatility.

 Some background of large deviations theory is presented in Appendix~\ref{sec:LDP}.
 The technical proofs of all the results in the main paper are provided in Appendix~\ref{sec:proofs}.
 Finally, some additional technical results are provided in Appendix~\ref{sec:g2:h2}.